-Of course, money no object I would stay at the Four Seasons Wailea on Maui.
+Of course, money no object, I would stay at the Four Seasons Wailea on Maui.
 We think that this is the best luxury hotel on Maui.
-Book here, or any other luxury hotel via our luxury travel concierge and you will get great free benefits at for the same price as the hotel websites.
+Book here or any other luxury hotel via our luxury travel concierge, and you will get great free benefits for the same price as the hotel websites.

 5. Ritz-Carlton Kapalua